Stroke Recovery Carer’s Handbook

 In the booklet, Tom recalls sitting stunned in hospital emergency desperate for information about Stroke and Stroke recovery after his wife, a fit and active woman, had had a sudden, seriously disabling Stroke.
 His search for information and for sources of assistance, and his experience in ‘project managing’ his wife’s long periods of hospitalisation and rehabilitation, have enabled him to produce a Handbook that is a very comprehensive resource for anyone who finds themselves in a similar situation.

 “The outcome was very positive.
 After 29 weeks in four different hospitals, five major operations and rehabilitation therapy for 2 to 3 hours per day in the later weeks, she was able to come home – and two months later we sold the wheelchair!
 This was not just a random lucky outcome, but the result of my wife’s determination and managing the process, which can be replicated by others.
 One wonders how many Stroke survivors are unnecessarily nursing home residents.”

 Key messages in the Stroke Recovery Carer’s Handbook are:

 - There is hope – with treatment and much assistance available.

 - There is a vital role – for the carer as a patient advocate.

-Information about stroke prevention, stroke recovery, and the Stroke Recovery Carer’s Handbook (at $20.00 per copy plus postage) are available from the Stroke Recovery Association.
-To order your copy of the Carer’s Handbook just give us a call on 1300 650 594 and have your credit card handy.
-You could also download the order form below, and either fax it to (02) 9808 6173, scan it back to us at firstname.lastname@example.org or post it to us at PO Box 3401, PUTNEY NSW 2112.
+Information about Stroke prevention, Stroke recovery, and the Stroke Recovery Carer’s Handbook are available from the Stroke Recovery Association.
+To order your copy of the Carer’s Handbook just give us a call on 1300 650 594 or email email@example.com.